yuweiyang223/timediff_package/README.md

 # timediff

-The goal of timediff is to calculate the time difference between two dates.
+The goal of `timediff package` is to calculate the time difference between two dates.

+## Description of package

-This package timediff contains a function named ‘timediff()’.
+This ‘package timediff’ contains a function named `timediff()`.

-Use ‘timediff(start\_date, end\_date)’ will give you the time difference between the start date and end date as a number of years rounded to two decimal places.
+Use `timediff(start_date, end_date)` will return the time difference between the start date and end date as a number of years rounded to two decimal places.

 The inputs need to be in date format.
-Use ‘ymd()’ from lubridate package or ‘as.Date()’ from base package.
+Using `ymd()` from `lubridate package` or `as.Date()` from base package.

-The function will remove the NA values before calculation.
+This function will remove the NA values before calculation.
 No extra work needed to handle NA values.

 ## Installation